fordream/hello-world/README.md

 # hello-world
 =========================

-hey guys, I'm a new using github.
+hey guys, I'm a new man using github.